How to Stop Having the Same Argument

 When to get help with it

-A counsellor can help you both see the pattern clearly and find a different way through it.
+A counsellor can help you both see the cycle clearly and find a different way through it.
 One partner can even begin the work alone, and the whole dynamic can start to shift from there.
+If the same argument keeps finding you, the couples counselling page explains how Christina works with the pattern underneath, and for couples on the Gold Coast there is relationship counselling close to home.
+A short call is the easiest first step.

 Break the loop with a short call

-Book the free 15-minute assessment
+Book the free 15-minute assessment →

 A few quick questions